1. Who We Are

 We may collect and process the following data about you:

-- Contact details that are provided by filling in forms on this site when e.g. provided at the time of registering to use our services or requesting further services details from us.
-Please let us know if any of this information changes so we can keep our records up to date.
+Contact details: Provided by filling in forms on this site when e.g. provided at the time of registering to use our services or requesting further services details from us: Business address, billing address, email address(es), telephone number(s) and fax number(s)

 Information we receive from other sources.